-Removal of the note ‘Identity not verified’ from a travel document
+The note ‘Identity not verified’ in a travel document

 - name, date and place of birth